Toyota Noah: Fourth generation (R90; 2022)

-The fourth-generation Noah and Voxy were introduced on 13 January 2022, which are built on the GA-C platform.
+The fourth-generation Noah and Voxy were introduced on 13 January 2022, which are built on the GA-C platform that is revised and adapted for minivans.
 The Esquire nameplate was not continued in this generation.

+The length and wheelbase of the fourth-generation model is unchanged from its predecessor, although the width dimension for all models is 1730 mm, which is 35 mm wider than the lower variant third-generation Noah.
+As the result, Noah/Voxy model exceeded the 1700 mm threshold of the "compact car" class under Japanese dimension regulations.

 The Noah is offered in X, G, Z, S-G, and S-Z grade levels, while the Voxy is only available in S-G and S-Z grades.
-The Noah is also marketed by Suzuki in Japan as the fourth-generation Suzuki Landy since 8 August 2022 through an OEM agreement.
-For the first time, the Noah no longer wears the stylized 'N' insignia on the front end, with Toyota's corporate emblem replacing it.
+For the first time, the Noah no longer wears the stylized 'N' insignia on the front end, with Toyota's corporate triple oval emblem replacing it.

+The Noah is also marketed by Suzuki in Japan as the fourth-generation Suzuki Landy since 8 August 2022 through an OEM agreement, replacing the previous Nissan Serena-based model.

 Indonesia

 The fourth-generation Voxy was launched in Indonesia on 17 February 2022.
 Like the previous model, it is only offered in one grade with Toyota Safety Sense as standard equipment.

+Singapore

+The fourth-generation Noah was launched in Singapore by Borneo Motors on 4 September 2025, in the sole Hybrid Elegance variant.